Update – 7 October 2022

 Te Kupenga o Ngati Kuta and Patukeha ki Te Rawhiti have requested a further temporary closure to the take of all fisheries resources, except kina, from Maunganui Bay, Bay of Islands.
 The request was for a 2-year closure.

-Fisheries New Zealand invites written submissions in response to the request from people who have an interest in the species concerned or in the effects of fishing in the area concerned.
+Fisheries New Zealand invited written submissions in response to the request from people who had an interest in the species concerned or in the effects of fishing in the area concerned.

 Section 186A of the Fisheries Act 1996 allows the Minister for Oceans and Fisheries to temporarily close an area, or temporarily restrict or prohibit the use of any fishing method in respect of an area, if satisfied that the closure, restriction, or prohibition will recognise and provide for the use and management practices of tangata whenua in the exercise of non-commercial fishing rights.

 The closure request

 The letter requesting the closure extension [PDF, 88 KB]

 The approximate area of the proposed temporary closure includes all those fisheries waters within the following lines:

 - commencing at Kariparipa Point (at 35°11.350′S and 174°17.550′E); then

 - proceeding in a straight line due west to a point at 35°11.350′S and 174°17.505′E; then

 - proceeding in a straight line in a south-westerly direction to a point off the western side of Motuwheteke Island (at 35°12.010′S and 174°17.280′E); then